The Immigrant And Non-Immigrant Visa Requirements

 If your country of origin isn't eligible for the Visa Waiver Program, then you'll need to apply for a visa before you come to the United States.
 Whether you are applying for a visa to enter the United States, you are in the United States and need advice on the steps to be taken in order to avoid an overstay, or you have overstayed and are uncertain of your immigrant rights, it is important that you consult with a reliable attorney.
 An experienced immigration attorney can help you determine which visa is right for you and take you through the application process step-by-step.
 This can help you avoid potential pitfalls that could result in your application being denied and help you get a positive outcome to your case sooner.

 We believe that our clients deserve our commitment, and we strive to provide each with high quality, ethical immigration advice at a reasonable price.
 Our experienced immigration lawyers in New York City (718) 324-0404 and Poughkeepsie (845) 849-9201 are available to assist you in resolving your immigration problem.
-We offer free consultations on immigration cases.
-This means you can speak to one of our immigration lawyers for free under strict confidentiality and learn more about your options when it comes to visas and immigration to the United States.
+Speak to one of our immigration lawyers under strict confidentiality and learn more about your options when it comes to visas and immigration to the United States.
 Get in touch with us by filing out the contact form on this page and a member of our team will contact you right away to arrange for your free consutlation.